Mathananthi/ImplicitIntent-MAD/README.md

 /*
 Program to print the text “Implicitintent”.
-Developed by: SAKTHIVEL R
+Developed by: MATHAN M
-Registeration Number : 212221040141
+Registeration Number : 212221040102
 */